anquanscan/sec-tools/README.md

 [GPO-Audit](https://github.com/JakePeralta7/GPO-Audit): In this repository I'm going to document the process of a GPO Audit I'm conducting
 [Windows-TLS-1.0-1.1-Deprecated-Disable](https://github.com/cbchalmers/Windows-TLS-1.0-1.1-Deprecated-Disable): Disable TLS 1.0 and 1.1 for Client and Server connections on Windows
 [UnknownVPN](https://github.com/0xShaolin/UnknownVPN): Documentation from me and my team's audit on UnknownVPN
 [plug_secex](https://github.com/techgaun/plug_secex): Plug that adds various HTTP Headers to make Phoenix/Elixir app more secure
+[exploiting-smart-contract-vulnerabilities](https://github.com/NZT48/exploiting-smart-contract-vulnerabilities): Repository for "Exploiting smart contract vulnerabilities" bachelor thesis at School of Electrical Engineering, University of Belgrade.
+Paper (in Serbian) with 5 examples of vulnerable smart contracts and exploitation of them.